Do you floss every day?

 When you choose not to floss, you are missing approximately 40% of your teeth’s surface.
 This means, that over time, you are far more likely to struggle with tooth decay as a result of acidic tartar buildup.
 Unfortunately, it also means that you are more likely to develop gum disease, since plaque on the surface of the teeth can lead to irritation and even infection of the gum tissue.

 Gum disease is a chronic condition, and the leading cause of adult tooth loss.
 Preventing it is incredibly important to protecting your oral health.
-That is why gum care, like flossing, is so essential.
+That is why gum care, like flossing every day, is so essential.

 - Even persistent brushing is unable to remove all the plaque and bacteria that can gather between teeth.
 Mouthwashes also leave behind hard-to-reach germs.